-Three or More Nominations and No Candidate Obtaining Absolute Majority On First Vote 6.5.1 in the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time: a second vote will be taken and in the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected; if after the second vote, no candidate receives an absolute majority, the candidate 6.6 with the fewest number of votes must be declared to be a defeated candidate.
-The Councillors present at the meeting willmust then vote for one of the remaining candidates; if one of the remaining candidates receives an absolute majority of the votes, that candidate is duly elected. if none of the remaining candidates receives an absolute (ii)majority of the votes, the process commencing at sub-Rule 6.3.4(b) is repeated until one of the candidates receives an absolute majority of the votes or it is resolved to conduct a new election at a later date and time; 6.6.2 For the purposes of sub-Rule 6.3.4, where there are more than two candidates and because of an equality of votes no candidate can be declared to be a defeated candidate, a second vote may be taken.
+6.5.1 in the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time:

+- 6.6 if after the second vote, no candidate receives an absolute majority, the candidate with the fewest number of votes must be declared to be a defeated candidate.
+The Councillors present at the meeting willmust then vote for one of the remaining candidates; - if one of the remaining candidates receives an absolute majority of the votes, that candidate is duly elected. - (ii) if none of the remaining candidates receives an absolute majority of the votes, the process commencing at sub-Rule 6.3.4(b) is repeated until one of the candidates receives an absolute majority of the votes or it is resolved to conduct a new election at a later date and time; - 6.6.2 For the purposes of sub-Rule 6.3.4, where there are more than two candidates and because of an equality of votes no candidate can be declared to be a defeated candidate, a second vote may be taken.
 If after the second vote there is still an equality of votes and no candidate can be declared to be a defeated candidate, the defeated candidate will be determined by lot.
-In conducting the lot the process detailed in sub Rule 6.3.6 will be followed.
-In the event that: 6.7 6.7.1 there are three or more candidates; 6.7.2 no candidate receives the votes of an absolute majority of Councillors; and it is not resolved to conduct a new election at a later date and time: 6.7.3 a second vote will be taken.
+In conducting the lot the process detailed in sub-Rule 6.3.6 will be followed.

+6.7 In the event that:

+- 6.7.1 there are three or more candidates; - 6.7.2 no candidate receives the votes of an absolute majority of Councillors; and - 6.7.3 it is not resolved to conduct a new election at a later date and time:

+a second vote will be taken.
 In the event of a candidate receiving the votes of an absolute majority of Councillors that candidate must then be declared to have been duly elected.

-6.8 If, after the second vote pursuant to sub-Rule 6.7: 6.8.1 no candidate receives the votes of an absolute majority of Councillors; and 6.8.2 it is not resolved to conduct a new election at a later day and time: the candidate with the fewest number of votes must be declared to be a defeated candidate and the Councillors in attendance at the meeting will then vote for one of the remaining candidates.
+- 6.8 If, after the second vote pursuant to sub-Rule 6.7: - 6.8.1 no candidate receives the votes of an absolute majority of Councillors; and - 6.8.2 it is not resolved to conduct a new election at a later day and time:

+the candidate with the fewest number of votes must be declared to be a defeated candidate and the Councillors in attendance at the meeting will then vote for one of the remaining candidates.

 If one of the remaining candidates receives the votes of an absolute majority of Councillors, that candidate must then be declared to have been duly elected.